MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/how-container-ids-are-generated-from-the-removable-device-capability.md

 ---
-title: How Container IDs are Generated from the Removable Device Capability
+title: How Container IDs are Generated from Removable Device Capability
 description: How Container IDs are Generated from the Removable Device Capability ms.assetid: 493a9473-4989-4557-b2b2-efa0e2a8b24e
 ---